 - These are like syntax errors

 uncovered in your program by a compiler.
-I expect you to spot these mistakes
+You must avoid these (and spot them)

 tell you something is wrong.
 For example

 a good doctor can diagnose a strep throat from the smell on the patient's

 breath.
 Similarly a program that does not give a name to a constant